JLucas5/voxy-test/README.md

-# Voxy Wordsy Counter - Counting words since yesterday
+# Voxy Wordsy
-Repository dedicated to the technical test for a backend developer position at Voxy.
+Voxy Wordsy is an all purpose word counter, counting words since 2022!
 ## Technologies Used
 * Javascript
 *	Angular 12